core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * The three issues and limitations defined in {{sec-proxy-forward}} for a forward proxy apply to a reverse-proxy as well.

 * A reverse-proxy may have preconfigured time duration(s) that are used for collecting server responses and forwarding these back to the client.
 These duration(s) may be set as global configuration or as resource-specific configurations.
-If there is such preconfiguration, then an explicit signaling of the time period in the client's request as defined in {{I-D.ietf-core-groupcomm-proxy}} is not necessarily needed.
+If there is such preconfiguration, then it is not necessarily needed that the client's request explicitly indicates the time duration that the reverse-proxy has to use (e.g., like it is indicated when using the realization of proxy specified in {{I-D.ietf-core-groupcomm-proxy}}).
 Note that a reverse-proxy is in an explicit relationship with the origin servers it stands in for.
 Thus, compared to a forward-proxy, it has a much better basis for determining and configuring such time durations.

 * A client that is configured to access a reverse-proxy resource (i.e., one that triggers a CoAP group communication request) should be configured also to handle potentially multiple responses with the same Token value caused by a single request.